 • Click “OK.”

-• To check whether your File Explorer is functioning properly, press the “Windows key” along with “E.”
+• To check whether your File Explorer functions correctly, press the “Windows key” simultaneously with “E.”

 Solution 7: Change the Text size

-• Press “Windows key along with I” to view settings.
+• Firstly, press “Windows key along with I” to view settings.

 • Go to the “System” section.